Rupthuz/Portfolio-2---Memory-game/README.md

 # User Experience (UX)

 ## User stories

 ## Ideal Players for this Memory Game Community
-Memory Improvement Seekers

-Individuals actively seeking to enhance their memory skills.
-Objective: Match players who are focused on improving their memory capacity.
-Card 2: Daily Cognitive Development Enthusiasts

-People in search of a daily exercise for personal cognitive development.
-Objective: Associate players who are dedicated to daily cognitive exercises for personal growth.
-Passionate about Card Games
+Memory Improvement Seekers, Daily Cognitive Development Enthusiasts, and those Passionate about Card Games unite in our community!

-Enthusiasts who have a deep love for card games.
-Connect players who share a passion for various card games.
+Join a vibrant group of individuals actively seeking to enhance memory skills and engage in daily cognitive exercises for personal growth.
+Whether you're passionate about card games or looking to improve your memory capacity, our community is the perfect space to connect with like-minded players.
+Embrace the challenge of memory improvement, daily cognitive development, and shared enthusiasm for card games.
+Let's create a community where the pursuit of mental excellence is celebrated together!

 ## First Time Visitor Goals
 As a new player, I expect to easily understand the main purpose of the game and navigate without complications.